 Major Luge World Cup drama this week with the sleds getting stuck in a snow storm in Manitoba.
 We are happy to say they have finally landed at YVR this morning!
 Races have been rescheduled for Saturday as follows: 2:00pm – Nations Cup 5:00pm – Women’s World Cup (1 run) 6:20pm – Doubles World Cup (1 run) 7:40pm – Men’s World Cup (1 run) #wcWhistler Thank you @lugecanada and the @fil_luge for being amazingly positive problem solvers the last few days! ?: Adam Taber

-Whistler hosted the sports of the skeleton, luge and bobsleigh in the 2010 Olympics, so it’s no surprise that bobsleighing is one of the most popular activities in the area.
-The bobsleigh route at Whistler Sliding Centre is the fastest bobsleigh track in the world and is now open to all adventurous visitors.
+The Olympic Park hosted the sports of the skeleton, luge and bobsleigh in the 2010 Olympics, so it’s no surprise that bobsleighing is one of the most popular things to do in Whistler.
+This is the fastest bobsleigh track in the world and is not open to all adventurous visitors.
 Luckily, you don’t have to be an expert to experience the rush of the bobsleigh – with an experienced pilot at the helm, you and two friends can enjoy a blood-pumping ride led by an expert to keep you safe and exhilarated at once.
 These epic rides reach speeds of 75 miles per hour – you’ll feel as though you’re flying as you whizz around the prestigious track.
-You could also try their superb skeleton sliding experience.
-These are definitely ones for the bucket list!
+This is definitely one for the bucket list!

 If you’re looking for a new activity with a whole new viewpoint, Mountain Skills Academy and Adventures offers a range of adrenaline-inducing excursions with great vistas.
 Experience adventures such as ice climbing, rock climbing, Via Ferrata and glacier discovery.
 During the winter months, ice climbing is sure to make you feel like an unstoppable Arctic explorer, as you climb icy rock faces with the help of ice axes and crampons.
 It might look extreme, but ice climbing is surprisingly easy.
 Feel a real sense of accomplishment while you enjoy trying out something a little different to the normal day of skiing.